 - Working and communicating in English.

 BNDS offers a wide range of the Cambridge AS & A2 level subjects and can offer them in many combinations.
-This flexibility allows us to build an individualised curriculum, and learners can choose to specialise in a particular subject area or study a range of subjects.
+This flexibility allows us to build an individualized curriculum, and learners can choose to specialize in a particular subject area or study a range of subjects.